jpawlowski/hugo-web-feeds/README.md

     permalinkable = false
 ```

-This will help you when tuning your web server as described down below under [Web Server Configuration](#web-server-configuration).
+Note that using a proper file extension will help you when tuning your web server as described down below under [Web Server Configuration](#web-server-configuration) or even makes this obsolete.
+Overruling the default settings of _Hugo Web Feeds_ should be done with care.

-Besides the web server, I am not aware of any _client_ software on the visitor's device that makes immediate use of the file extension name in order to derive the format of the file content from it.
-However, you never know so it is good that we have now configured the file extension according to the [registered information](https://filext.com/file-extension/RSS).

 ## Deployment